DanglingPointer/mtorrent/README.md

 ## Building

 Requires Docker.
-To build on Linux, run `./builder.sh [args]` where `args` is the arguments to `cargo` (e.g. `build --release`).
+To build on Linux, run `./builder.sh [args]` where `args` is the arguments to `cargo` (e.g. `./builder.sh build --release`).
 When using VS Code, open the root folder, then, when prompted, build and open the dev container (requires Dev Containers extension).